eigenhombre/ballomud/README.md

 [MUDDL](https://github.com/PDP-10/MUD1)-[inspired](https://if50.substack.com/p/1980-mud)
 multiplayer text game.

+The title is a play on both the original MUD idea and the [Big Ball of Mud](http://www.laputan.org/mud/) software architecture antipattern (and 1970s characterization of Lisp itself).

 # goals

 1. To play with Clojure / concurrency in the context of a multiplayer game;